Salma-nasser/SKBlogSystem/FileBlogSystem/Content/posts/2025-06-23-core-principles-software-engineering/content.md

 Software engineering is more than just writing code.
-It is about solving real-world problems, collaborating across teams, and continuously improving systems.
+It is about solving real-world problems, collaborating across teams, and continuously improving systems.I just modified this and will add an image!!